 pinch of salt

 55g of your preferred fat.
-If butter is safe you can use that, if not, I opt for Pure spread, or you can use vegetable fat if you are making this a vegan/vegetarian recipe.
+If the butter is safe you can use that, if not, I opt for Pure spread, or you can use vegetable fat if you are making this a vegan/vegetarian recipe.

 30g of cheese.
-Because my boys can tolerate non-cows milk cheeses like goat and sheep, I use those but you can use a vegan cheese, I have before, and it does work.
+Because my boys can tolerate non-cows milk cheeses like goat and sheep, I use those but you can use vegan cheese, I have before, and it does work.
 Grated.

 150ml of your preferred milk.
 We use soya milk or goats milk.
 I don’t find almond milk or oat work, personally.

 The fat you use has to be cold and cut into chunks or cubes.
 Add the salt to the flour.
 You will need a baking tray lined with grease-proof paper and your oven set at 180 degrees, fan ovens need to be adjusted for your oven’s ability.

 This recipe makes approx 8-12 scones depending on your cutter size.